banderson623/banderson623.github.com/_posts/2015-09-06-question-about-teachers.md

   }
 </style>

-One of the ideas I had when I started [running for school board](/projects/gilbert-school-board/) (three days ago), was to allow for anonymous questions to be submitted.
+One of the ideas I had when I started [running for school board](/projects/gilbert-school-board/) _(three days ago)_ was to allow for anonymous questions to be submitted.
 I've received a some really great questions.

 _Here is one of them that I want to respond to publicly..._